katleyq/j40-cejst-2/haylee-notes.md

 Run poetry install to install dependencies.
 Poetry is a dependency management tool for Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 - `poetry.lock` is a file that poetry uses to lock the versions of the dependencies.
 It ensures that everyone working on the project has the same versions of the libraries installed.

+## Tribal data

+- `data/data-pipeline/data_pipeline/etl/sources/tribal/etl.py` etl file that has the three data sources and the download links to the S3 bucket.
+- `data/data-pipeline/data_pipeline/etl/sources/tribal_overlap/etl.py`: tribal overlap calculates the percentage of the census tract that is within the tribal area.
+These are the columns we see when we look at the current data frames we have.
+I couldn't find a single column that was just tribal: yes/no.